Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/property/nullable/README.md

-# Nullable REST client library for JavaScript
+# Nullable client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Nullable REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Nullable client.

 Illustrates models with nullable properties.